UCSF-DataSci/ds217-11-final-bobho1999/report.md

 - Missing sensor value in 2020 and 2021 identified (gaps in time series)
 - No major anomalies in temporal patterns beyond expected seasonal variation

-These temporal patterns are critical for accurate prediction, as evidenced by the high importance of temporal features (especially rolling windows) in the model.

 ## Limitations & Next Steps